AcoustiClip Stud Wall System – Stud Wall Kit

 - Soundproof Plasterboard: Denser than standard plasterboard, making it better at blocking airborne sound.

-Soundproofing can significantly reduce noise, but it’s unlikely to block 100% of sound.
-Low bass frequencies or very loud sounds may still get through, but the overall noise reduction can be substantial.
-To ensure you get the most from your wall soundproofing solution, consider other areas of the building that may be weak spots and allow sound to pass through.
-See our flanking noise answer below.
+Soundproofing can greatly reduce noise, but it is unlikely to eliminate 100% of sound.
+Low bass frequencies or very loud noises may still penetrate, but you can achieve significant overall noise reduction.
+To maximise the effectiveness of your wall soundproofing solution, consider other vulnerable areas of the building that might allow sound to pass through.
+For more information, refer to our answer on flanking noise below.

 Common flanking noise paths.